-Third, during our research stay in Berlin, we also studied several copies by Michiel Coxcie after his famous predecessors Jan van Eyck and Rogier van der Weyden, which were produced at the request of the Habsburg court.
-Here again, we mainly focused on painterly technique by considering questions such as: Did Coxcie understand the painting technique of his Netherlandish predecessors, did he have the know-how to imitate van Eyck's optical principles, and under which conditions did he saw his famous models, who were by then already a decade old?
-However, we are still awaiting our research trip to Madrid to further substantiate and address these questions.
+Third, during our research stay in Berlin and Madrid, we also studied several copies by Michiel Coxcie after his famous predecessors Jan van Eyck and Rogier van der Weyden, which were produced at the request of the Habsburg court.
+We mainly focused on questions of chronology and political/propagandistic function but also on painterly technique by considering questions such as: Did Coxcie understand the painting technique of his Netherlandish predecessors, did he have the know-how to imitate van Eyck's optical principles, and under which conditions did he saw his famous models, who were by then already a decade old?
+Unfortunately, due to the temporary closure of the Flemish masters' room at El Escorial, we were not able to study the Coxcie's 'second' copy after Van der Weyden's Descent from the Cross.
+However, by examining with Laura Alba the wood joints on the XRR's of the copies preserved in Berlin and Madrid, we came to the conclusion that the version in Berlin is most likely not by Michiel Coxcie.
+This research finding thus requires a reconsideration of the preserved copies' attribution, chronology and function.